 The Issuer relies on customer deposits to meet a substantial portion of its funding requirements.
 The majority of the Issuer's deposits are corporate deposits, a significant proportion of which are demand deposits.
-As of 30 June 2016, the Issuer's deposits from customers (mainly time deposits and demand deposits) comprised 65.5 per cent. of its total liabilities and, within this portion of the Issuer's deposits from customers, 82.9 per cent. were demand deposits that may be withdrawn at any time without penalty.
+As of 30 June 2017, the Issuer's deposits from customers (mainly time deposits and demand deposits) comprised 53.3 per cent. of its total liabilities on a consolidated basis and, within this portion of the Issuer's deposits from customers, 86.6 per cent. were demand deposits that may be withdrawn at any time without penalty.
 Such deposits are subject to fluctuation due to factors outside of the Issuer's control, and the Issuer can provide no assurance that it will not experience a significant outflow of deposits within a short period of time as a reaction to factors outside its control, which may result in liquidity gaps that the Issuer may not be able to cover.
 Any material decrease in deposits could have a material adverse effect on the Issuer's business, results of operations, financial condition, liquidity, capital base, prospects or reputation.